Volyně: Administrative division

-Villages of Černětice, Račí, Starov and Zechovice are administrative parts of Volyně. Černětice and Račí form an exclave of the municipal territory.
+Černětice and Račí form an exclave of the municipal territory.

 Etymology

 The origin of the name Volyně is unknown.
 There are hypotheses that it was derived from a Slavic tribe which came from the area of today's Ukraine.

 Geography

 Volyně is located about 10 km south of Strakonice and 46 km northwest of České Budějovice.
 It lies in the Bohemian Forest Foothills.
-The highest point is a nameless hil at 769 m above sea level.
-The river Volyňka, named after Volyně, flows through the town.
+The highest point is a nameless hill at 769 m above sea level.
+The Volyňka River flows through the town.

 History

 According to archaeological findings, a Slavic settlement was built on the site of today's town in the 7th century.
 The first written mention of Volyně is from 1271, when a gord was documented here.
 In 1299, the settlement was promoted to a town.
 In 1327, the parish church and town fortifications were completed.
 In the 15th century, the Volyně waged a long-standing and ultimately victorious dispute with the royal town of Písek over the import of salt and the payment of tolls.
 The town's prosperity peaked before the Thirty Years' War.

 During the war, Volyně suffered from looting, fires and passage of troops.
 After the war, despite several fires and plague epidemics, the town continued to grow and spread beyond the town walls.
 The face of the town changed significantly in the 19th century, when the square was paved and new multi-story buildings began to be built.